|Leards Range Rear, PE|

 Since 1990, the Leards Range Front Lighthouse has been operated as the Victoria Seaport Museum during the summer.
 Visitors are allowed to climb a ladder to the lantern, where they can get a good view of Victoria Harbour and a unique feature of the tower - its two lights.
 The museum has information on the harbour's three sets of range lights and the keeper's who were responsible for them.
 Other displays cover the history of the village and several of its historical buildings.

-Leards Range was discontinued by the Coast Guard in 2011.
+Leards Range was discontinued by the Coast Guard in 2011, but the front light remains active as Victoria Harbour Lighthouse.

 Located alongside Nelson Street in Victoria.
 The lighthouse is owned by the Canadian Coast Guard.
 Grounds/tower closed.